 - In any school vehicle, while such a school vehicle is engaged in the transportation of persons who are students.

-2. Consequences of being a Colorado “special offender”
+2. What are the consequences of being a Colorado “special offender”?

 Being designated a special offender increases the sentence for any Colorado drug felony to a level 1 drug felony.